Dr4k3z/Dr4k3z/README.md

 -[`Derivative Pricing Library`](https://github.com/Dr4k3z/options_cpp) Still a _work in progress_, I'm writing from scratch a `C++` library to price financial derivatives.
 Any contribution is more than welcomed.

 I enjoy writing in $\LaTeX$, using it primarily to take notes during class.
-I've decided to turn my [Partial Differential Equations](https://www.fubinitonelli.it/edp) notes into a book, which has just been pubblished with @[$Fubini\otimesTonelli$](fubinitonelli).
+I've decided to turn my [Partial Differential Equations](https://www.fubinitonelli.it/edp) notes into a book, which has just been pubblished with @fubinitonelli.
 ## 🚀 **Skills**

 <ul>